 Depending on the season, head out on a morning cruise along the inky waters of Katherine Gorge, or canoe between red rock walls that are up to 70 metres high (both of these activities are optional and at your own expense).
 This 23 million-year-old landscape was formed by the Katherine River, which flows from Arnhem Land out to the Timor Sea.
 After lunch we head to the beautiful Edith falls for one last refreshing swim in the huge plunge pool before we hit the road back to Darwin, where your adventure comes to an end on arrival.
 (Breakfast & Lunch)

 Nights 1,2 & 3 We stay overnight in Safari Tents at our conveniently located private wilderness camps.
-The Safari Tents are comfortable permanent twin share tents with proper beds (spring mattreses!); pillows, linen and a towel are provided.
+The Safari Tents on the 4 Day Kakadu Katherine Litchfield Tour are comfortable permanent twin share tents with proper beds (spring mattreses!); pillows and linen are provided.
 The tents are fitted with lighting, fans and power points.
 Shared ablution facilities are nearby.

 Sturdy walking shoes, hat and sunscreen, towel and toiletries, swimwear, torch, camera and insect repellent.
 A small backpack is ideal for day use.
 Light comfortable clothing for day wear and some long sleeve clothing is good for evenings.
 In the cooler months you may require a jacket at night and early mornings.